Last updated on January 28, 2026

 Omniscience

 In Omniscience you start from a pool that's the same as your opponents but with only three cards in hand.
-Every card you cast costs zero mana, and cards that have the “draw” mechanic are huge since they provide you with more cards to play on the same turn.
+You basically start with Omniscience in play.
+Every card you cast costs zero mana, and cards that draw cards including cantrips are huge since they provide you with more cards to play that same turn.

 Turbo Draft